melvinchia3636/YouTube-API/README.md

 **continuation_token**: a token for continuing the search.
 You will find it at the very end of every search result JSON.

 ### Playlist
+Returns a collection of items and metadata of playlists that match the API request parameters.
 ```python
 api.playlist(playlistId=None, continuation_token=None, parseAll=True)
 ```